MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-previewer/design-time-data.md

 This example will show a ListView of three TextCells in the XAML Previewer.
 You can change `x:String` to an existing data model in your project.

-You can also create an array of data object.
-For instance if you had a Monkey data object with public properties they could be constructed in design time data.
+You can also create an array of data objects.
+For example, public properties of a `Monkey` data object can be constructed as design time data:

 ```csharp
 namespace Monkeys.Models